ncskth/traffic_tracking/interface/README.md

 To update or change the web page you need to edit `templates/index.hmtl` to your liking.
 If the change is purely cosmetic then that's probably enough but for anything more you will also need to edit `dashboard.py`.
 There you can set how and when different python functions are called.
 Usually you write your function and then register it to a specific endpoint using `register_routes`.

-Most relevant things such as ports and paths can be configured in `config.py`
+Most relevant things such as ports and paths can be configured in `config.py`.
+Make sure to check `config.h` in `../recorder/` as well

 ### running
 I recommend setting up a virtual environment